 1% to 10%: Dermatologic: Application site erythema (3%), erythema of eyelid (2%), application site irritation (1%)

-<1% (Limited to important or life-threatening): Alopecia, application site reactions (dryness, exfoliation), dry skin
+<1%, postmarketing, and/or case reports: Alopecia, application site reactions (dryness, exfoliation), dry skin

 Dosage form specific issues: